thradams/Modules/README.md

   for (int i = 0; i < 2; i++)
   {
     //runtime selecion according with the discriminant
-    draw(shapes[i]); //draw bust be an operator in box and circle othewise compile time error
+    draw(shapes[i]);

-    //id is the only data member
+    //draw must be an operator in box and circle othewise error

-    printf("%d", shapes[i].id);
+    //when types have a common discriminant it is available printf("%d", shapes[i].id);
   }